 Barile, F. A. (2010).
 Clinical Toxicology: Principles and Mechanisms, 2nd Edition.
 Informa Health Care.

-Barile, F. A. (2014).
+Barile, F. A., and Gadhia, S. (2014).
 Epigenetic Modeling and Stem Cells in Toxicology Testing.
 In: Handbook of Nanotoxicology, Nanomedicine and Stem Cell Use in Toxicology.
 John Wiley & Sons.

-Barile, F. A. (2014).
+Barile, F. A., and Konsoula, R. (2014).
 Epigenetic Modifications and Stem Cell Toxicology: Searching for the Missing Link.
 In: Handbook of Nanotoxicology, Nanomedicine and Stem Cell Use in Toxicology.
 John Wiley & Sons.